Bandage up an open wound.

 PSYCHED is a highly stylized, educational docu-series designed to reframe the way we think about mental health.
 Aimed at teens and young adults, it is an intimate look at how healthy coping strategies help people evolve from suffering.

-The series features stories from Dr. Konstantin Batygin (named one of the 10 “Most Brilliant” People of 2016 by Popular Magazine, and selected for the Forbes 30 Scientists Under 30 Who Are Changing the World); Rose Turner and Vanessa Edwards, artists; and dancers Kaner Scott and Stevie Gibbs, and expert insight from Guy Winch, author of Emotional First Aid.
+The series features stories from Peche Di, founder of Trans Models, Konstantin Batygin, astrophysicist; Rose Turner and Vanessa Edwards, artists; and dancers Kaner Scott and Stevie Gibbs, and expert insight from Guy Winch, TED speaker and author of Emotional First Aid.
 Each story takes place in a different part of the country, ranging from Alaska to Front Royal, Virginia to New York City to London, and Pasadena, California.

 With cinematography from award-winning cinematographer Michael Potter of Jose Remi Productions, and an ethereal score from composer Joe Berry of French electronic music band M83 PSYCHED will have the sharp focus of character-driven series like Chef’s Table, with the poetic, haunting feel of a Terrence Mallick film.
 Similar to the celestially intimate My Beautiful Broken Brain, PSYCHED will communicate a visual manifestation of our innermost worlds— like the deepest, most secret parts of you are finally being recognized.
 Classic interview shots will ground each episode in reality, while immersive verite photography bathes the viewer in the protagonist's first person experience.
 Abstract Intro/Outro shots will be similar to Cutie and the Boxer - where you are immersed in artistic expression, while illustrating the internal progression from pain to relief.